gokulmInfy/m2x-particle-core/README.md

 Different from stream values, locations are attached to feeds rather than streams.

-The reasons we are providing templated function is due to floating point value precision: on most Spark Core boards, `double` is the same as `float`, i.e., 32-bit (4-byte) single precision floating number.
-That means only 7 digits in the number is reliable.
-When we are using `double` here to represent latitude/longitude, it means only 5 digits after the floating point is accurate, which means we can represent as accurate to ~1.1132m distance using `double` here.
+The reasons we are providing templated functions is due to floating point value precision: on most Spark Core boards, `double` is the same as `float`, i.e., a 32-bit (4-byte) single precision floating number.
+That means only 7 digits in the number are reliable.
+When we are using `double` here to represent latitude/longitude, it means that only 5 digits after the floating point is accurate, which means we can represent as accurate to ~1.1132m distance using `double` here.
 If you want to represent cordinates that are more specific, you need to use strings here.

 Read Datasource Location
 ------------------------